difley/arc-attack/README.md

 -----------------------
 Motivation for doing this
 -----------------------
-I like procedural art.
-Someone once told me that every curve could be expressed as a collection of circles and line segments.
-I created this program to explore the universe of circles and line segments.
+I'm fascinated with procedural art and computational geometry.
+I wrote this program to explore how circular arcs and line segments can be joined together to generate a pleasing curve.

 ![Example output from program (rendered with Gnuplot)](images/4455561.png)